Ephesians 5:9-10

 2 Thessalonians 1:11 To this end also we pray for you always that our God may count you worthy of your calling, and fulfill every desire for goodness and the work of faith with power

-And righteousness - Righteousness is the fruit of the Light and of the Spirit who enables rightness of character before God and rightness of actions before men.
-Both of these qualities are based on truth, which is conformity to the Word and will of God.
+And righteousness - Righteousness (and goodness) is the fruit of the Light and of the Spirit Who motivates our will to consider and then enables or empowers (Php 2:13-note) the rightness of character (ultimately Christ-likeness) before God and rightness of actions before men.
+Both goodness and righteousness are based on truth, which is conformity to the Word and will of God.

 Righteousness (1343) (dikaiosune from dikaios = just, righteous = root idea of conforming to a standard or norm) is derived from a root word that means “straightness.”
 It refers to a state that conforms to an authoritative standard or norm and so is in keeping with what God is in His holy character.
 Righteousness is a moral concept.
 God’s character is the definition and source of all righteousness.
 God is totally righteous because He is totally as He should be.
 The righteousness of human beings is defined in terms of God’s.
 Righteousness in Biblical terms describes the righteousness acceptable to God and thus which is in keeping with what God is in His holy character.
 Rightness means to be as something or someone should be.